Jesus in the synagogue of Capernaum: Healing of a demoniac

+Luke's account adds that the evil spirit came out of the man "without harming him".
+Nicoll comments that this wording anticipates that the man would have been harmed.
+Mark concludes:

 Analysis

 Roman Catholic theologian John Chijioke Iwe argues that the Markan pericope marks the beginning of the last year of the three years of the public ministry of Jesus.

-John McEvilly points out that the spirit is called “unclean,” since it, delights in, and stimulates to, "acts of uncleanness."
+John McEvilly points out that the spirit is called "unclean" since it delights in, and stimulates to, "acts of uncleanness".